-where s_i and y_i are the fit value and the measured value, respectively.
-(Chi-squared minimization gives a biased estimate of areas, and results in an incorrectly fitted neutrino mass.)
-Because In Table I we summarize run parameters and fit results.
+In Table I we summarize run parameters and fit results for the three data sets.
+The spectrometer resolutions (ΔE) listed do not include the 21 eV wide focal plane slit contribution.
 The consistency between the measured endpoint energies is good, notwithstanding the large change in spectrometer resolution between runs 3 and 4A, and the change to 26.5 keV operation in run 4B.
-The overall uncertainty in the endpoint energy is dominated by the 20-eV uncertainty in the energy12 of the ^{83m}Kr calibration line, however.
+The overall uncertainty in the endpoint energy is dominated by the 20-eV uncertainty in the energy of the 83m Kr calibration line, however.
+The quadratic correction term varies from run to run owing both to changes in focus coil excitation and (in run 4B) to normalization of the source intensity \searrow interpolation between calibration points rather than by the Si detector, which had become excessively contaminated.
+A linear term was tried in place of the quadratic one and gave similar results but with larger variations as the fitting interval was successively truncated.